programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ddc_level = 1
 ```

-The hierarchical clsutering code make use of functions (`dendrogram`, `linkage`, and `fcluster`) provided by the `scipy` library.
-These help us to cut the `Z` object into arbitrary numbers of clusters according to a specified objective (the `criterion`).
+The hierarchical clsutering code makes use of functions (`dendrogram`, `linkage`, and `fcluster`) provided by the `scipy` library.
+These help cut the `Z` object into arbitrary numbers of clusters according to a specified objective (the `criterion`).
 We then use `scikit-learn`'s `classification_report` to understand how well the clustering performs in reproducing the expert knowledge embodied in DDC assignments.
-We *could* use the same library's `confusion_matrix` function to generate a Confusion Matrix, but have opted to produce our own using panda's `crosstab` instead.
+You *could* use the same library's `confusion_matrix` function to generate a Confusion Matrix, but we have opted to produce our own using panda's `crosstab` instead.

 ```python
 # Extract clustering based on Z object